 Here’s a fun game: strike up a conversation with any car enthusiast about the ins and outs of the Lancia Beta.
 If the chat lasts for longer than five minutes before rust begins to rear its ugly head, then it’ll have lasted longer than the average Beta did.
 At least according to the Daily Mirror, which in 1980 launched a campaign against the Italian marque demanding that corroded cars must be bought back from customers.

-Today, however, the fears over rust have largely disappeared.
+Today, fears over rust have largely disappeared, but it’s still part and parcel of the Betas image.
 The cars that were worst affected have long since rotted away, leaving only the fittest to survive.
-Some, however, would argue that the Beta wasn’t significantly worse off in this respect than contemporary British rivals in the first place...
+Some, however, would argue that the Beta wasn’t significantly worse off in this respect than contemporary British rivals in the first place…

 The Beta was offered in five distinct body styles during its life.
 The first to debut was the Berlina.
 Though it bears the appearance of a five-door hatchback, it featured a saloon-style bootlid, as Lancia believed that this was the more desirable configuration.
 The Coupe debuted two years later - sitting on a platform 190mm shorter than the Berlina - followed closely by the targa-like Spyder, also using the shortened underpinnings and a 2+2 seating layout.
 Unlike the rest of the range, the Spyder was built by Zagato.